brentschroeter/parallel/README.md

 Testing on Many Machines
 ----------------------------------

-Make sure that all of the computers are networked and that any firewalls are down.
-Install ZeroMQ and fire up `./test_network.py` on each computer.
+Make sure that all of the computers are networked and that all firewalls are configured correctly. **This could mean disabling the firewall completely.** Install ZeroMQ and fire up `./test_network.py` on each computer.
 Each computer now has a worker running and is awaiting commands.
 Type `push` at the prompt on any computer to begin pushing jobs.
 Each job sleeps for about a half of a second and then returns 1.